MAHA EXPO - Serdang - 11 to 23 Aug 2008. For those interested in agriculture business. Click here for more details.

 Temple report task for MIC bad idea

-Star, NST, and MK all highlighted the task given to by PM, no less, to:
+Star, NST, and MK all highlighted the task given to MIC by PM, no less, to:

 - look into the status of all Hindu temples